hclivess/Bismuth/_FILES_DESCRIPTION.md

 A bisurl is a single string that encodes recipient, amount, data and a checksum into a single url like string, to be used in the wallet.
 Exchanges could use this feature to give each user a bis url for deposit.
 The bis url would include the required custom data field, and the user would only have to adjust the required amount.

+## classes.py (*module*)
+Initialization of classes commonly used by node (Node, Client, Logger, Keys), which are then populated by the node code.

 ## commands.py  (*script*)
 Command line interface to node commands.
 Undocumented.
 Better refer to the dedicated API repo.